 The printing company shall provide a description of the calculation in accordance with the option for scoring points outlined above as well as an annual specification or the like from the recipient documenting the quantity of wastepaper disposed of, or details of how the wastepaper was weighed.
+A copy of invoices or annual report from the recipient documenting the quantity

-A copy of invoices or annual report from the recipient documenting the quantity of wastepaper disposed, or details on how the wastepaper was weighed.
+A copy of invoices or annual report from the recipient documenting the quantit of wastepaper disposed, or details on how the wastepaper was weighed.